codecaiine/microverse_portfolio/README.md

 Run the command below from the Terminal:

       git clone <URL> in your terminal

-	  cd microverse-portfolio
+	  cd microverse_portfolio

 	  start index.html